umr4nlp/umr-guidelines/guidelines.md

 Table 3: Non-verbal clause types
 </div>

-There are four semantic types of nonverbal clauses: possession, location, property, and object.
+There are four semantic types of non-verbal clauses: possession, location, property, and object.
 All of these occur with predicational
 information-packaging: the possessive relationship, location, property, or object category are predicated of the possession or theme.
 Possession and location are, in addition, used in a context in which the entire information is presented as ‘thetic’ or ‘all-new’ in the terms of